 If you have watched an earthquake on the TV or probably experienced one, you would have seen its effects.
-Ground shaking, buildings collapsing, rocks breaking, structures crumbling, cities destroying, people tumbling, underground exploding; the effects of earthquakes are very devastating but how do earthquakes affect human life.
+Countless people die, survivors lose their homes and relatives, many suffer injuries, psychological trauma, economic damage, environmental damage, Ground shaking, buildings collapsing, cities destroying, water bodies flowing unnaturally; the effects of earthquakes are very devastating but how do earthquakes affect humans.

-Earthquakes like other hazards of nature are unpredictable and are one of the most devastating among all natural disasters.
-A disturbing yet an inevitable fact for humans is that none of the measurement scales, science, or equipment is able to predict the exact way and time of this great disaster.
+Earthquakes like other hazards of nature are unpredictable and are one of the most devastating among all-natural disasters.
+A disturbing yet inevitable fact for humans is that none of the measurement scales, science, or equipment is able to predict the exact way and time of this great disaster.

 They are the most expensive natural hazards faced by humans.
-A strong earthquake at the wrong time in the wrong place can result in the loss of millions of human lives and a great financial damage.
+A strong earthquake at the wrong time in the wrong place can result in the loss of millions of human lives and great financial damage.
+Earthquakes leaves permanent scars on people’s life.

 But what is an earthquake?